| Package name | Weekly Downloads | Version | License | Updated |

 default: T

 Allow you to add wrapper for field type, use T as the generic value.
-Make sure to set wrapFieldDefinitions
+Make sure to set wrapFieldDefinitions to true in order to make this flag work.

 Usage Examples